 In the stage of its introduction, the anchor is represented by a pair of forces applied at its endpoints and acting in opposite directions.
 No other loading, e.g. surcharge, excavation, etc., should be added or modified in this stage.

-Anchors as stabilizing or reinforcing elements are represented by elastic tensile-compressive bar element with constant normal stiffness.
+In the subsequent stages the anchor is represented by prestressed elastic tensile-compressive bar element with constant normal stiffness.
 The maximum allowable tensile force the element can sustain controls tensile failure of the anchor.
-The bar element is anchored into the soil only at its staring and end points.
+The bar element is anchored into the soil only at its starting and endpoints.
 No mutual interaction between the soil and the anchor along the anchor length is considered.

 Anchors are defined by their starting and end points and by their stiffness.
 The program automatically links the anchor element degrees of freedom to the actual degrees of freedom of the predefined finite element mesh.
 Therefore, the anchor can be introduced anywhere in the structure.

 The anchor stiffness is specified in terms of the elastic modulus and its area.
 The program makes it also possible to enter the anchor diameter - the area is then determined automatically.
 In stability analysis problems the anchor stiffness is not considered.
 Its action is realized only through the prestress force introduced automatically as an external compressive force acting at the anchor head.

 Other important parameters are the prestress force and the tensile strength (the anchor breaks when the tensile strength is exceeded).
 For elements with no prestress the prestress force is set equal to zero.
 A sufficiently large value of the anchor tensile strength may be specified to avoid anchor failure.